mc0110/inetbox2mqtt/README.md

 The current version opens up a very flexible debugging and also the possibility to write log-files to specify problems and solve them as quickly as possible.

-**If you like this software and even use it, then I deserve a beer.
-Thanks for that in advance**
+If you like this software and even use it, then I deserve a beer.
+Thanks for that in advance.
+You will find the Sponsorship button on the right-hand side for this purpose.

 ## Acknowledgement
 The software is based on the Github project [INETBOX](https://github.com/danielfett/inetbox.py) by Daniel Fett.